 Snakes emerge from hibernation in the spring, which is when mating begins.
 Snakes in northern, colder climates go into full hibernation.

 This is an extended period of almost complete sleep.
-Snakes in the south, though only go through brumation.
-This is similar to hibernation but slightly more active.
-Once a snake emerges from either hibernation or brumation, only then do they start mating.
+Snakes in the south will only go through brumation.
+Once a snake emerges from hibernation or brumation in the Sprint, the snakes will start mating.

 The reason for this timing is that snakes are ectotherms.
-That means that they can’t produce body heat (cold-blooded.)
+That means that they can’t produce body heat because they’re cold-blooded.

-If a snake were to lay eggs at the wrong time of year, both she and her clutch would have difficulty staying warm.
-Spring and summer are the ideal time, and snakes usually lay one clutch per year.
+If a female snake was to lay eggs at the wrong time of year, both she and her clutch would have great difficulty staying warm.

 How Do Snakes Attract Mates?

-Snakes attract mates using pheromones, just like many other animals.
-Female snakes produce estrogen, and it plays a significant role in snakes attracting mates.
+Snakes attract mates using pheromones.
+Females produce estrogen, and it plays a significant role in attracting males.

-A study in the Journal of Experimental Biology found that by boosting a male snake’s estrogen, they would naturally start to produce new and exciting pheromones.
+A study in the Journal of Experimental Biology found that boosting a male snake’s estrogen led to new pheromones.

 These pheromones were the same as produced by a female snake.
-This confused the garter snakes in the study so that they would start trying to mate with the male.
+This really confused the garter snakes in the study, so that they would start trying to mate with the male.

 Do Snakes Mate for Life?

-The female snake that creates the best-smelling pheromones is probably the healthiest, so that’s the one they’ll opt for.
-Once the two snakes’ mate, the male doesn’t usually stay.
+Once the two snakes have mated, the male doesn’t usually stay with the female or care for his young.
 They go on to find other females, but there are exceptions to every rule.

-According to the Royal Society journal, males of some species protect the female they’ve mated with to stop them from mating with anybody else.
+According to the Royal Society, males of some species protect the female they’ve mated with to stop them from mating with any other snakes.

-Not only that, but females that have already mated become less attractive to males, at least according to a study on red-sided garter snakes.
+Not only that, but females that have already mated become less attractive to males, at least a Springer study on red-sided garter snakes.

-There’s also another aspect to snake mating that prevents the snake from have multiple mates that have nothing to do with loyalty and love.
+There’s also another aspect to mating that prevents the snake from having multiple mates that have nothing to do with loyalty and love.
 Male snakes can produce what is called ‘mating plugs.’

-Once the male has mated with the female, he can produce a gelatinous plug—basically, like a cork.
+Once the male has mated with the female, he can produce a gelatinous plug.
 The mating plug blocks up the female’s cloaca and stops any other males from being able to mate with her in that breeding season.